Everybody Matters: Inclusion and Equity Statement

-- A three-year Blueprint (Rolling Action Plan) for 2019-2022 for Everybody Matters which outlines the initiatives, actions and investments under development to improve family violence responses for all diverse community groups including people with a disability, people from LGBTIQ and multicultural communities, older people, children and young people, people with mental health issues, and women exiting prison.
+- A three-year Blueprint (Rolling Action Plan) for 2019-2022 for Everybody Matters is being finalised.
+The Blueprint outlines the initiatives, actions and investments under development to improve family violence responses for all diverse community groups including people with a disability, people from LGBTIQA+ and multicultural communities, older people, children and young people, people with mental health issues, and women exiting prison.
 Initiatives, actions and investments that strengthen family violence responses for Aboriginal Victorians are outlined in the Dhelk Dja 3-Year Action Plan.

 What difference will we make?

 This initiative will contribute to the National Outcomes that communities are safe and free from violence, that relationships are respectful, that Indigenous communities are strengthened and that services meet the needs of women and their children experiencing violence.

 The Victorian Family Violence Outcomes Framework was published in Ending Family Violence: Victoria’s Plan for Change, which outlined Victoria’s priorities in preventing and responding to family violence, why they matter, and what constitutes success.
 The Victorian Family Violence Outcomes Framework is a whole of Government framework and is intended to ensure Victorian family violence reform efforts are focused on the actions that make a difference.
 The Victorian Government is progressing development of the framework, including through indicators and measures.
 In time, measurement and monitoring of Victorian family violence outcomes may also support reporting for the National Plan.